78181 Deceptive Trade Practices

 Students have an opportunity to test their understanding of the readings completed in preparation for the lectures or seminar by asking questions or contributing their observations.
 In this way, the teacher will address and explore students’ questions and observations in a group setting, providing feedback on students’ developing understanding.
 Formal feedback is offered on students’ case notes, seminar presentations and research essays providing an opportunity for students to implement suggestions in subsequent assessment tasks.

-This subject is taught by way of three hour classes which involve a combination of lectures, seminar presentations and class discussion.
+This subject is taught by way of three hour classes which involve a combination of lectures, seminar presentations and class discussions.

 Content (topics)